Redford acts in, directs thriller about ex-radical

 "My generation is very different.
 We are not being asked to do the same things, we're just broke.
 It's easier to deal with being broke than being asked to kill."

-Despite those differences, Redford said his film should resonate with contemporary audiences who may be tempted to rise up and revolt against a political and financial system he said favored the very wealthy.
+Despite those differences, Redford said his film should resonate with contemporary audiences who may be tempted to rise up and revolt against a political and financial system he said favoured the very wealthy.

 "Every generation has its moment of rebellion, its moment of discontent and its chance to do something about it," said Redford, who last directed and starred in a movie in 2007 with "Lions for Lambs".